Effective Email Communication

 “Write a 10 page paper arguing for or against requiring ENGL 101 for all UNC freshmen and provide adequate support for your point of view.”

-I am not sure what you would consider “adequate” support.
-Would using 3 sources be o.k.?
+I am not sure what would count as “adequate” support.
+Would using 3 sources be OK?

 Can I come by your office tomorrow at 2:00 pm to talk to you about my question?
 Please let me know if that fits your schedule.
 If not, I could also come by on Friday after 1:00.